Orly Silbersatz Banai: Career

 In 1978 she played the role of "Hohit" (חוחית) in the television program "Zehu Ze!", which soon became a cult phenomenon.
-In 1979 she played with Gidi Gov and Gali Atari in the movie Dizengoff 99.
+In 1979 she appeared with Gidi Gov and Gali Atari in the movie Dizengoff 99.
 In 1988 she starred in Anat Gov's comedy series "So What?!" alongside Gidi Gov and Dov Navon.
-She has written several songs for "Mashina", of which her ex-husband Yuval Banai is a member.
+She has also written several songs for "Mashina", of which her ex-husband Yuval Banai is a member.

-In 1994 she played in Eytan Fox's movie "The Siren's Song" alongside Yair Lapid.
+In 1994 she appeared in Eytan Fox's movie "The Siren's Song" alongside Yair Lapid.
 The role earned her an Ophir Award.
-In 1996 she played in the film Saint Clara.
+In 1996 she starred in the film Saint Clara.

 In 2000 she participated in the television series "Catching the Sky" (לתפוס את השמיים).

-In 2002 she played alongside Maya Maron in the film Broken Wings.
+In 2002 she started alongside Maya Maron in the film Broken Wings.
 The film was submitted at film festivals in the United States and Germany (Berlin).
 The role earned her an Ophir Award.

-In 2007 she participated in the television program "Mishmoret" and "Taking Out the Dog".
+In 2007 she started in the television program "Mishmoret" and "Taking Out the Dog".

-She played in the films "Lost Islands" (2008) and "Intimate Grammar" (2010).
+She also appeared in the films Lost Islands (2008) and Intimate Grammar (2010) by Nir Bergman.

-She played an important supporting role of Aliza, the yeshiva secretary, in the first two seasons of the series "Shtisel" (2013-2016).
+She played an important supporting role of Aliza, the yeshiva secretary, in the first two seasons of the hit television series ‘’Shtisel’’(2013-2016).

+In 2020, she played the role of Noam's (Ran Danker) mother in Talya Lavie's comedy drama film, Honeymood.